skip to content

 Institute of Criminology

-The Centre for Community, Gender and Social Justice hosts the annual Bill McWilliams Memorial Lectures.
+The Justice and Society Research Centre hosts the annual Bill McWilliams Memorial Lectures.
 These lectures are given in the spirit of Bill McWilliams's work and represent an important contribution to thinking about contemporary probation practice.

 Bill McWilliams, who died in 1997, had a prestigious career as a probation practitioner and writer.
 Now in their 23rd year, these lectures are given in the spirit of Bill McWilliams's work.
 They represent an important contribution to thinking about contemporary probation practice.